Cantor Arts Center

 Are visitors and staff required to wear masks?

-All visitors and staff, except for children under two years of age, are required to wear a mask inside the museums.
-Masks are also required outside while in the campus Arts Zone when maintaining at least six feet of physical distancing is not possible.
+All visitors and staff, except for children under two years of age, are strongly encouraged to wear a mask inside the museums, regardless of vaccination status.

-What else are the museums doing to keep visitors safe?
+What are the museums doing to keep visitors safe?

 How can I contact you with more questions?